A Screw: Background and composition

-The single's title track sees the band diving their farthest into the realm of industrial dance music, complete with dubby, distorted vocals and complex programmed rhythms, a distinct contrast to the naturalistic album version.
+The title track sees the band diving their furthest into the realm of industrial dance music, complete with dubby, distorted vocals and complex programmed rhythms, a distinct contrast to the naturalistic album version.
 The piano-driven ode to obsessive love, "Blackmail", was Jarboe's first Swans track as lead vocalist.
 A reworked version of "Blackmail" appears on the 1987 album Children of God.

 Regarding his contribution to the single's title track, drummer Ted Parsons said: